 Review 623: Spencer

-Spencer is a lavishly crafted, haunting, historical, psychological drama and a riveting character study by a bravura performance by Kristen Stewart.
+Spencer is a lavishly crafted, haunting, historical, psychological drama and a riveting character study fueled by a bravura performance by Kristen Stewart.

 In December 1991, the marriage of Princess Diana (Kristen Stewart) and Prince Charles (Jack Farthing) has long since grown cold.
 Though rumors of affairs and a divorce abound, peace is ordained for the Christmas festivities at the Queen's Sandringham Estate.
 There's eating and drinking, shooting and hunting.
 Diana knows the game.
 But this year, things will be profoundly different.
 Spencer is an imagining of what might have happened during those few fateful days.

-A prominent theme in the film seems to be the Weaponisation of food.
+A prominent theme in the film seems to be the Weaponisation of food;

-Sean Harris
+Sean Harris playing Chef Darren McGrady

 Sally Hawkins